shipengguo/learngit/readme.txt

-Git is a free software.
+Git is a distributed version control system.
- And today I’m gonna to start to study it.
+Git is free software.